Skip to content

 Urmila Devi Dasi (Dr. Edith Best) joined ISKCON in 1973 in Chicago.
 She received first initiation in 1973 and second initiation in 1975 from His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada.
 In 1996, Urmila and her husband, Pratyatosa, entered the renounced order of vanaprastha.
 They have three grown married children, thirteen grandchildren (one of whom is married), and two great-grandsons.

 She is the chair of the Sastric Advisory Council to ISKCON’s Governing Body Commission (GBC) and was an associate editor of Back to Godhead magazine from 1990-2020.
 She has taught the entire Bhakti Shastri course over 15 times, and was a professor of Sociology and Education at Bhaktivedanta College in Radhadesh.
 She travels worldwide teaching sastra as well as practical courses in education and organization.
 Urmila has three decades of experience teaching primary and secondary students, which include 19 years of experience as a school administrator and leader.
-She has a masters degree in school administration and a PhD in educational leadership from the University of North Carolina at Chapel Hill.
+She has a master’s degree in school administration and a PhD in educational leadership from the University of North Carolina at Chapel Hill.

 Shorter Bio:

 Urmila devi dasi (Dr. Edith Best) has served ISKCON continuously since her initiation by Srila Prabhupada in 1973.
 She and her husband are in the vanaprastha order since 1996.
 They have three married children, 13 grandchildren (one of whom is married), and two great-grandsons.
 She has a PhD in education, was a primary and secondary teacher for 27 years, and has 19 years of experience with school management.
 Urmila is the chair of the Sastric Advisory Council to the GBC, was an associate editor of Back to Godhead for thirty years, and was a professor of Sociology of Religion at Bhaktivedanta College.
 She travels worldwide teaching Krishna consciousness.
 She is the author of Dr. Best Learn to Read, an 83-book literacy program for children.
-Her books for adults are The Great Mantra for Mystic Meditation, Essence Seekers, and Sri Manah Siksa, all available on Amazon.
+Her books for adults are Krishna Meditations, Career Dharma: the Natural Art of Work, The Great Mantra for Mystic Meditation, Essence Seekers, and Sri Manah Siksa, all available on Amazon.
 Her official website: http://urmiladevidasi.org/ and personal website: http://urmiladasi.com/